 It all starts with a mini muffin pan.
 (I’m including affiliate links so you don’t have to search the web or the mall for these necessities.
 Plus, I’ll make a few cents if you do buy something!
 Whoo hoo!)

 I’m having a bit of a renaissance with my muffin tin right now.
 I bought this one at one of those Pampered Chef parties that were so big a while back.
 I think I’d used it a handful of times to make mini-muffins (DUH).
-But now, I’m using it for all sorts of things –and the most-obvious hack is to make bite-sized canapes and desserts with them.
+But now, I’m using it for all sorts of things –and the most-obvious hack is to make bite-sized canapes like this mini mushroom tart recipe or desserts like passion fruit tartlets with them.

 If you don’t have one yet, get one.
 And don’t forget the tamper that automatically presses the pastry into the form.
 This muffin tin makes nibbles that can be passed around on a tray and eaten effortlessly while still holding a beverage in the other hand.
 Perfect party fare.